Rare cancers

 • asking for help to cope with difficult feelings.

-You may feel you need to look as if you are coping well.
-Or you might want to protect other people’s feelings.
-But people close to you usually want to know how you feel so that they can support you.
-They may find it hard to talk to you about their feelings if you do not talk to them about yours.
+You may feel you need to look like you are coping with everything to protect other people’s feelings.
+But people close to you usually want to know how you really feel so that they can help and support you.
+They may find it easier to talk about their feelings if you can talk openly.

-• you feel closer to the people you talk to.
+• make you feel closer to the people you talk to.

 Talk to someone you trust and feel comfortable with.
 If you find it hard to talk to people close to you, tell your cancer team or GP.
 They can arrange extra support for you.
 You can ask your cancer team if there is a patient organisation or local support group for the type of cancer you have.
 Some patient organisations offer buddy systems.
 Others offer counselling or relaxation therapies.

-Macmillan is also here to support you, and your family and friends.
-If you would like to talk, you can do the following:
+Macmillan is also here to support you and your family and friends.
+If you would like to talk, you can:

 Writing about what is happening can help you express your feelings.
 You might find this helps you to feel in control.
 Some people write blogs about their experiences during and after cancer treatment.